Son Seals

-Frank "Son" Seals (August 14, 1942 – December 20, 2004) was an American electric blues guitarist and singer.

-In 2009, Seals was inducted into the Blues Hall of Fame.
+Frank "Son" Seals (August 13, 1942 – December 20, 2004) was an American electric blues guitarist and singer.
+He was inducted into the Blues Hall of Fame in 2009.

 Career

 Seals was born in Osceola, Arkansas, where his father, Jim "Son" Seals, owned a small juke joint, called the Dipsy Doodle Club.
 He began performing professionally by the age of 13, first as a drummer with Robert Nighthawk and later as a guitarist.
 At age 16, he began to play at the T-99, a local upper-echelon club, with his brother-in-law Walter "Little Walter" Jefferson.
 He played there with prominent blues musicians, including Albert King, Rufus Thomas, Bobby Bland, Junior Parker, and Rosco Gordon.
 Their varying styles contributed to the development of Seals's own playing techniques.
 While playing at the T-99, he was also introduced to country-western music by Jimmy Grubbs, who occasionally asked Seals to play the drums or guitar with his group.
 At the age of 19, Seals formed his own band, Son Seals and the Upsetters, to fill in at the Rebel Club, in Osceola.
 The band members were Johnny Moore ("Old Man Horse") on piano; Alvin Goodberry on drums, guitar, bass, or piano; Little Bob Robinson on vocals; and Walter Lee "Skinny Dynamo" Harris on piano.
 Shortly thereafter, a man from Little Rock, Arkansas, came to find "Little Walter" for a gig at his club, but when Walter turned it down the offer went to Seals.

 In 1971, Seals moved to Chicago.
 His career took off after he was discovered by Bruce Iglauer of Alligator Records at the Flamingo Club on Chicago's South Side.
 His debut album, The Son Seals Blues Band, was released in 1973.
 The album included "Your Love Is Like a Cancer" and "Hot Sauce".
 It was followed by Midnight Son (1976) and Live and Burning (1978).
 Seals released several albums in the next two decades, all but one on Alligator Records, including Chicago Fire (1980), Bad Axe (1984), Living in the Danger Zone (1991), Nothing but the Truth (1994) and Live: Spontaneous Combustion (1996).
 He received W.C.
 Handy Awards in 1985, 1987, and 2001.